syed-ali-abbas/solidity-smart-contracts/README.md

 Contract A send's 100 Wei to Contract B and Contract B send's 100 Wei to contract C. This is simple because every contract will use its own storage.
 But if we talk about Delegate call B delegates the call to C we expect the msg.sender to be B but since we used delegate call so the msg.sender will be A and msg.value will be 100 Wei.
 Delegatecall's preserve the context.
 Same is the reason msg.sender will be A and msg.Value will be 100 Wei.

+### Create Contract from Another Contract

+We can create new contract's from a contract called as ContractFactory or AccountFactory Contract.
+We name it as Factory because it create or produces new contract's.

+In the logic of this AccountFactory Contract we are simply creating new contracts and pushing their addresses in an array i.e. accounts.push(account); note that we are also sending some wei their amount is greater than equal to 111.
+After creating the contract we will fetch the address of contract located on 0th index of the array.

+In remix "At Address", copy and paste the address you fetched from the array.
+Scroll down and you will see the newly deployed contract.
+Click on the owner you will see the address of AccountFactory owner and in the bank you will see the address of AccountFactory contract.